xbeat/Machine-Learning/README.md

 Partial Differential Equations (PDEs) are equations involving functions of multiple variables and their partial derivatives.
 They are essential in modeling various physical phenomena.

+## Regression Algorithms in Python

+Introduction to K-Nearest Neighbors Classification

+K-Nearest Neighbors (KNN) is a simple yet powerful non-parametric classification algorithm that makes predictions based on the majority class among the k closest training examples in the feature space, making it fundamentally different from regression-focused algorithms.

 ## 15 Common Pandas Polars SQL PySpark Translations

 Introduction to Data Processing Libraries